-We can apply this rule to a sentential phrase like A bachelor is unmarried, whose description might be sketched as in (20).
-It is an instance of the schema on the left hand side of the pure-quotation rule.
+We can apply this rule to a sentential phrase like A bachelor is unmarried whose description might be sketched as in (20).
+It is an instance of the schema on the left-hand side of the pure-quotation rule.
 Thus, the rule licenses the quote 'A bachelor is unmarried' in (21).

-(20) Description of the sentence A bachelor is unmarried
+(20) Description of the sentence A bachelor is unmarried: GRAPH

-'''

-GRAPH
+''' GRAPH <A bachelor is unmar

 SYN S(entence)

 ...

 '''

-(21) Description of the pure quote 'A bachelor is unmarried'
+(21) Description of the pure quote 'A bachelor is unmarried':

 '''

 GRAPH <'><'>

-SYN N
+MORPH N

+predicate(x,)

-SEM predicate(x,)
+SEM

-λx[x has shape ]
+\lambda x[x \text{ has shape } < A \text{ bachelor is unmarried} >]

 '''

 What we have done is convert a sentence, i.e., something phrasal, into a noun.
 This phrase-to-word conversion is something the pure-quotation rule makes possible without further provisions.
-It converts one type of linguistic expression into another type of linguistic expression, and it is not just a relabeling on the syntactic side.
+It converts one type of linguistic expression into another type of linguistic expression, and it is not just a relabeling on the syntactic level.
 The quote does not contain the phrase, it only contains the graphical properties of the phrase (in GRAPH and SEM).
 As for its syntax or morphology, it is a plain unstructured N.

-Note that this view on pure quotes necessitates words being able to be built in tandem with syntactic phrases, which means that we cannot assume that "syntax" is active after "morphology" has done its work.
+Note that this view on pure quotes necessitates words being able to be built in tandem with syntactic phrases, which means that we cannot assume that 'syntax' is active after 'morphology' has done its work.
 There is no intrinsic ordering in building words and phrases.
 In the standard case, phrases are built out of words.
 But in special cases, words can be built out of phrases.
 This fact is compatible with lexical integrity: there is no phrase contained in such a word, albeit the word is built out of the phrase.

-Quotative phrasal compounds rely on the phrase-to-word conversion quotation delivers (and the general rule for creating NN compounds).
+Quotative phrasal compounds rely on the phrase-to-word conversion that the quotation delivers (and the general rule for creating NN compounds).
 As this conversion does not presuppose the lexicalization of the phrase, a crucial argument against quotative analyses of phrasal compounds lapses (Meibauer 2007: 240 claimed that the quotational approach to phrasal compounds fails because the phrasal constituent need not be lexicalized).

-5. Non-quotative phrasal compounds and lexical integrity
+5 Non-quotative phrasal compounds and lexical integrity

-At this point, it is, of course, tempting to embrace the hypothesis that the phrasal constituent in all phrasal compounds is a pure quote.
+At this point it is, of course, tempting to embrace the hypothesis that the phrasal constituent in all phrasal compounds is a pure quote.

-(22) The quotational hypothesis

-The phrasal constituent in phrasal compounds is a pure quote.
-(Cf. Wiese 1996)
+(22) The quotational hypothesis The phrasal constituent in phrasal compounds is a pure quote.

+[Cf. Wiese 1996]